Psychiatric Evaluation

 • Misusing drugs or alcohol

-An evaluation with your psychiatrist can help determine whether you or your loved one might have a mental problem that needs treatment.
+An evaluation with your psychiatrist can help determine what medication, therapy modalities, or specialized resources might be helpful for you or your loved one.